injflea727/grove/FAQ.md

   - JavaScript development has taken a maximalist turn over the last few years.
     The community's response to every perceived problem with web programming has been to just layer on more and more powerful tools.
-The problem with adding more stuff to the developement stack is that the stack is only as robust as its weakest link, and when that weak link breaks there's a lot more stuff you have to understand before you can fix it.
+The problem with adding more stuff to the development stack is that the stack is only as robust as its weakest link, and when that weak link breaks there's a lot more stuff you have to understand before you can fix it.